kodiua/angular-styleguide-es6/README.md

 ### Organizing Tests
 ###### [Style [Y197](#style-y197)]

   - Place unit test files (specs) side-by-side with your client code.
-Place specs that cover server integration or test multiple components in a separate `tests` folder.
+Place specs that cover server integration or test multiple modules in a separate `tests` folder.

-    *Why?*: Unit tests have a direct correlation to a specific component and file in source code.
+    *Why?*: Unit tests have a direct correlation to a specific module and file in source code.

     *Why?*: It is easier to keep them up to date since they are always in sight.
 When coding whether you do TDD or test during development or test after development, the specs are side-by-side and never out of sight nor mind, and thus more likely to be maintained which also helps maintain code coverage.